• Skip to primary navigation

 • Beef mince or ground beef – I like to use mince with a 12% fat content.
 Anything more and the meatballs produce too much fat when they are cooked; anything less and the meatballs are inclined to be dry.

-• White bread soaked in 1/4 cup milk – this helps to bind the meatballs together.
-Cut the crusts off the bread first though or you will run the risk of getting lumps of crust in your meatballs.
+• White bread soaked in ¼ cup milk - this helps to bind the meatballs together.
+Cut the crusts off the bread first or you run the risk of getting lumps of crust in your meatballs.

 • Egg – this also helps bind the meatballs.